philipphager/pinakes/README.md

 # Pinakes
-Fast Kotlin-based file index to enable quick random access in the filesystem.
+Fast Kotlin-based file index to enable quick random access `O(1)` to the filesystem.
 The index is currently held in RAM, but future versions will also allow disk persistence.

 ## Usage
 Pinakes allows you to decide on what file attribute to index the files.
 Here is an example to enable quick access to files by their name: